 In justified cases, the Management Board may provide information in writing no later than two weeks after the General Meeting is adjourned.

 Composition, powers and procedures of the Management Board and the Supervisory Board

 Composition of the Management Board

-The Management Board is composed of at least three members appointed for a joint term of 5 years.
-At least half of the Members of the Management Board, including the President of the Management Board, must hold Polish citizenship, be habitually resident in Poland, speak Polish and have experience on the Polish market which can be used while managing the Bank.
+[G4-34] The Management Board is composed of at least three members appointed for a joint term of 5 years.
+At least half of the Members of the Management Board, including the President of the Management Board, have to hold Polish citizenship, be habitually resident in Poland, speak Polish, and have experience on the Polish market which can be used while managing the Bank.
 The Members of the Management Board manage selected areas of the Bank’s operation within the scope determined by the President of the Management Board.
 The division of powers of the Members of the Management Board has been described in detail in the Management Board’s resolutions.

 - Cezary Stypułkowski – President of the Management Board, Chief Executive Officer

 - Przemysław Gdański – Vice-President of the Management Board, Head of Corporate and Investment Banking